nikumar1206/daily_projects/w7d3/README.md

 Q: What is Capybara?
 + Capybara is a Ruby library for end-to-end testing, which allows us to test things like UI interactions by simiulating these things (ex: "When a user clicks on a link to the 'Log In' form, do they see the correct form with the right input fields" or "When a user fills out the Log In form with correct credentials, does it redirect them to the cats index page?").

-Q: Why is it important?
+Q: Why is Capybara important?
 + End-to-end testing is an important part of testing your app.
 It's time-consuming to manually verify that each path a user might take in your app is verified to work; Capybara can help you automate this.

 ## Rails 2 Prep

 ### Things to know, and can or will show up (note: not exhaustive list)
++Practice assessment is W8D1, study guide is W7D2 +FIGVAPER/CELLL
++Watch the walkthru videos, only after they've run thru the assessment

 + Auth from scratch!
-+ Know about input types, ex:`input type="text"`
++ Know about input types, ex:`input type="text"` type="password"
 + Know the importance of using html tags, specifically `label`, `textarea`, and `input`
-+ Rendering errors in your views
++ Rendering errors in your views - using the flash cookie
 + Putting authenticity tokens in your forms (`<input type="hidden" name="authenticity_token" value="<%= form_authenticity_token %>">`)
 + Table column types of boolean (know default values; see: https://thoughtbot.com/blog/avoid-the-threestate-boolean-problem)
 + Handle nested `new` or nested `create` or neither nested (see https://github.com/appacademy/cohort-resources/blob/master/study_guides/rails/nested_routes.md)
++`edit` and `update` actions and views --- `new` and `create`

 ### Study Tips